asherk7/neurovit/README.md

 The entire stack is containerized using Docker and orchestrated with Docker Compose.
 It's deployed on AWS EC2, with Nginx handling reverse proxying and Gunicorn running the FastAPI backend.

+The application was deployed on an AWS EC2 instance using the g4dn.xlarge GPU configuration to enable accelerated inference with vLLM.
+The Docker images were converted from the ARM64 architecture to AMD64 to ensure compatibility with the EC2 instance and then pushed to AWS Elastic Container Registry (ECR) for scalable storage.
+On the EC2 instance, Docker, the NVIDIA container toolkit, the CUDA toolkit, and the appropriate Ubuntu NVIDIA GPU drivers were installed following the process outlined in this [setup guide](https://www.youtube.com/watch?v=N_KFYqvEZvU).
+The Docker images were pulled from ECR and orchestrated using Docker Compose.
+This approach enabled the FastAPI backend and vLLM server to run concurrently, leveraging the GPU to maximize performance and reduce inference latency.

 ## Results

 Accuracy and Loss history: